When should your motor vehicle(s) be registered in Brookfield?

 If you relocate without correcting the change of address with the DMV, it is possible you will not receive your tax bill in a timely manner - even if a forwarding order were filed with the post office.
 You are responsible for the tax payment even if you do not receive a tax bill.
 Failure to pay the tax bill when due may result in denial of future registrations and/or suspension of your registration privileges.
 Be sure to check with the Tax Collector in both your previous and current towns if you do not receive a bill.
 This situation may apply whether the move is within the same town, elsewhere in Connecticut or out-of-state.
 Taxes are payable to the town in which you reside as of October 1st.

 Motor Vehicle Assessment Appeals

 Appeals of motor vehicle assessments are scheduled in September with the date and time published in The News Times.
+If you receive a supplemental bill they will be scheduled in March.
 Appointments are not scheduled; however, an appeal form is required and supporting documentation should be provided to the Board.
 A copy of the tax bill for the vehicle in question as well as an odometer statement and/or a statement of mechanical expenses or a repair estimate will assist the Board in making a determination.
 If possible, the vehicle in question should be brought to the hearing.
 All values are based on the October 1st Grand List date and are taken from NADA pricing guides.
 Please see more information on The Board Of Assessment Appeals page.